paluh/purescript-array-builder/README.md

 ## Usage

 Let me start with imports.
-This is a part of test suite so we need them.
+This README is a part of the test suite so we need them.

 ```purescript
 module Test.README where